 There is something about the summer that brings on the dreaded team away day.
-As we move into July, we are getting more and more requests to facilitate these get-togethers.
+As we move through summer, we are getting more and more requests to facilitate these get-togethers.
 Maybe because it’s too hot to do all the usual things, and because we have been apart for so long, managers decide it’s a good time to get everyone together, get outside and have some fun.
 Or maybe the extra daylight inspires us to dream of a new way of working and finding a way to get along better.
 Over my career, I have been on many, many team away days that promised all these things.
 And failed.

 I have been on dragon boat races, built fizzy-drinks bottle rockets, learned circus skills, ran through muddy obstacle courses, and used reams and reams of flip chart paper.
 Some of the grandest events I have been in involved fancy hotels and champagne tasting.
 At the other end, they’ve been a pleasant jolly in the park with a Tesco picnic.
 The problem I have had is that they were nearly always utterly pointless.

 For me, sports day at school was something to be dreaded: I’m not fast, coordinated or competitive.
 Team away days that focus too much on physical activities bring on the same feelings.
 I need to fit in, join in, and win a silly competition.
 But why?
 How does this help me in my work?
 How does this mean me and my colleagues can be better, do more, have more impact?
 Team away days need to be interesting as well as fun, productive as well as interactive.
 Physical events without learning rarely inspire great team work once you’re back in the office.